protocoolmx/proto-101/JesusP/DockerComposeNode/README.md

 ```
 $ docker-compose up
 ```
-Note: If you want to run your services in the background, you can pass the -d flag to docker-compose and the --build flag for rebuilding the project
+Note: If you want to run your services in the background, you can pass the -d flag to docker-compose and the --build flag for rebuilding the project, also you can add --abort-on-container-exit flag which stop docker-compose when some container exits.

 ## Stop Demo